 In 2018, three other events in the project took place.
 The 41st event was a talk given by Gissurarson at an international conference in Tallinn, Estonia, on 23 August 2018, organised by the Estonian Institute of Historical Memory.
 The 42nd event was a talk given by Gissurarson at a conference in Ljubljana 14 November 2018, preceding the annual meeting of the Platform of European Memory and Conscience in Bled 15 November.
 On 1 December 2018, the 43rd event in the project was the publication of a collection of six speeches against communism, Til varnar vestraenni menningu (In Defence of Western Civilisation), with a 40 pages Introduction and 70 pages of Notes by Hannes H. Gissurarson.
 The speeches were given in 1950–58 by prominent Icelandic men of letters, Tomas Gudmundsson, Gunnar Gunnarsson, Kristmann Gudmundsson, Gudmundur G. Hagalin, Sigurdur Einarsson and David Stefansson.
 The Atlantic Association in Iceland distributed copies of the book to all its members on the occasion of the 70th anniversary of NATO 4 April 2019.

-The papers delivered in the lecture series will hopefully be published, in a book or a magazine.
+The papers delivered in the lecture series, by Bent Jensen onwards, will hopefully be published, in a book or a magazine.
 The work still continues with making The Black Book of Communism, published in a 2009 Icelandic translation, available online.
 The plan is to open a website with it and other online books on totalitarianism, Nazism and communism—including the aforementioned books and some forthcoming ones, such as The God That Failed by Arthur Koestler, André Gide and others, Darkness at Noon by Arthur Koestler and Under Two Dictators: Prisoner of Stalin and Hitler by Margarete Buber-Neumann.